 FAR Provisions and Total Small Business Set Aside Program Rules

 Under FAR 19.5, the purpose of the total small business set aside program rules is to award certain acquisitions exclusively to small business concerns.
 A “set aside for small business” is the reserving of an acquisition exclusively for participation by small business concerns.
 A total small business set aside may be open to all small businesses.

 - A small business concern of a single acquisition or a class of acquisitions may be total or partial.

 The government should conduct market research to determine whether a set aside can create the level of competition that Congress seeks.
-When deciding whether or not to file a bid protest, you should first whether the government’s market research could possibly show that more than one small business could potentially submit a bid for the requirement.
+When deciding whether or not to file a small business protest, you should first whether the government’s market research could possibly show that more than one small business could potentially submit a bid for the requirement.
 There are several ways to accomplish this.

 A total small business set aside contract not required